 • Research Design

-The third year of the programme consists of a Dissertation and taught modules from the wide selection of existing LLM modules in the School.
-Students have the opportunity to do a short placement or internship (maximum 12 weeks) outside the University in Year 3.
-Students also have the opportunity to spend a semester of their 3rd year studying at another University from a selection of international study abroad partners with which the Queen’s Law School has an agreement.
+The third year of the programme consists of a Dissertation and taught modules from the wide selection of existing postgraduate modules in the School.
+Students have the opportunity to spend a semester of their third year studying at another University from a selection of international study abroad partners with which the Queen’s Law School has an agreement.

 For further details and FAQ's please see here.